 All three methods are described in detail in this article.
 Expert tip: Try ‘Professor Excel Tools‘.
 The Excel add-in provides two very easy names for hiding zeroes.

-Show formulas instead of values in Excel.
+4) Show formulas instead of values

 Check your formulas and find errors: Usually, Excel shows the results of formulas in cells.
 Only when you select a cell, you can see the underlying formula.
 But there is a way to display all formulas:

-Change the Autorecover period in Excel
+5) Change the Autosave period

 Very troublesome: Excel crashes.
 For some workbooks more often and for some workbooks less often.
 What can you do to avoid loosing too much time?
 You can define the autosave period.